 The goal of the project “Everything passes, except the past” is to build a network for dealing with colonial objects in European countries.
-Experts from Belgium, Spain, France and Portugal link their previously isolated discourses on the handling of colonial objects and deal with the subject from an artistic point of view.
+Experts from Belgium, Spain, France, Portugal and Italy link their previously isolated discourses on the handling of colonial objects and deal with the subject from an artistic point of view.

 Everything Passes Except The Past is the large-scale project of the Goethe-Institut Brussels, in cooperation with the Goethe-Institutes in Belgium, France, Italy, Portugal, Spain and various other partners, such as the Africa Museum Tervuren, L’ISELP (Brussels), Museu Etnològic i de Cultures del Món (Barcelona) Museo Musée d’Aquitaine (Bordeaux) and Culturgest (Lisbon).
 It focuses on dealing with the colonial heritage in these countries.
 At the center is the artistic-discursive engagement with a past that remains present in the museums, in the public space and in the picture archives of the region.